 To support the use of stretch codes, NBI provides implementation guidance for local jurisdictions and utilities.
 In many cases, voluntary utility energy efficiency and financial incentive programs can be aligned with jurisdictional stretch code programs.
 During this phase NBI provides technical guidance to the code development process and assists in facilitating the implementation processes specific to individual jurisdictions.

-For more information, view our press release.
-A summary of the new 20% Model Stretch Code can be accessed here.
-For the complete code language and further information and support for jurisdictions considering a stretch code, contact Webly Bowles at [email protected].
+For more information on the 20% Stretch Code, view our press release and a summary of the measures can be accessed here.
+For the complete code language and further information and support for jurisdictions considering a stretch code, contact Webly Bowles.

 What is a Stretch Code?

 A stretch code is a locally mandated code or alternative compliance path that is more aggressive than base code, resulting in buildings that achieve higher energy savings.

 When base codes are not keeping up with advances in technology and design practices, stretch codes provide an opportunity to train the building and development communities in advanced practices before the underlying energy code is improved and help accelerate market acceptance and adoption of more stringent energy efficiency codes in the future.

 Also known as reach codes, stretch codes can work in tandem with utility incentive programs.
 In many cases, utility energy efficiency programs, utility incentives and jurisdictional stretch code programs can be aligned.
 Read More

 What are the benefits of a Stretch Code?